Guillaume0001/py-nw-script/README.md

-# py-nw-script
+# Python NUMWORKS Calculator

-Python Script for NumWorks calculator
+You can find here a python script to make mathematical formulas.